jpunwin/djed.static/docs/configuration.rst

 static components URLs:

 djed.static.publisher_signature
-    The first part of the static components URLs.
+    The first part of all static components URLs.

     default: ``bowerstatic``

+djed.static.components_name
+    The name for the components collection (second part of the static URL).

+    default: ``components``

 djed.static.components_path
     The path or asset specification to the ``bower_components`` directory.

     default: ``None``

-djed.static.components_name
-    The name for the components collection.

-    default: ``components``